 3D printers have drivers that are responsible for the movements of the different motors.
 If the printer is being used for a long time then its electronics can get heated.

-The overheating of the drivers can create disturbance in the motion of the motors resulting in the layer shifting problem.
+The overheating of the drivers can create disturbance in the motion of the motors resulting in layer shifting.

 - To avoid this problem, it is recommended to let the printer rest for some time after a long printing job so that it can cool down.